The Bankrate promise

 The nonprofit National Homebuyers Fund sponsors down payment and closing cost grants that can total up to 5 percent of your home’s purchase price.
 You actually don’t have to be a first-time homebuyer to qualify, but you do need to find a mortgage lender that participates in the program and forgives the funding.
 You can call the organization for assistance finding lenders in your area at 866-643-4968.

 Bank of America offers two grant options to help with a down payment and closing costs: the America’s Home Grant and Down Payment Grant programs.
 America’s Home Grant provides up to $7,500 in lender credits for closing costs, while the Down Payment Grant provides up to $10,000 in down payment help.
 You’ll have to get your mortgage from Bank of America, however, and for the Down Payment Grant, there could be tax implications.

-4. Chase Homebuyer Grant
+Chase Homebuyer Grant

 Good Neighbor Next Door program

 While the Good Neighbor gNext Door program technically falls under the “forgivable loan” category, the potential free money is so notable we’ve included it here.
 Available to law enforcement officers, teachers, firefighters and emergency medical technicians, this program from the U.S. Department of Housing and Urban Development offers a 50 percent discount on homes in designated revitalization areas.
 As long as you live there for three years, you get the property for half off the list price with no need to pay that discount back.
 As with the HomePath program, you won’t have the freedom to buy just any home, however.

-How to find local or state first-time homebuyer grants
+State and local first-time homebuyer grants